alottavowels/thingy/README.md

 # Bypass-MDM for MacOS 💻

 ![mdm-screen](https://raw.githubusercontent.com/alottavowels/thingy/main/mdm-screen.png)
+Dashtiss, if you see this.
+These steps do not apply to what you are specifically doing.
+Contact me when me meet again
 #### Prerequisites ⚠️

 - **It is advised to erase the hard-drive prior to starting.**